zirafa/pushtape-cassette/README.md

 ### Dub.py

-Dub.py is a python script that will automatically generate a cassette.json based on the files in your working directory.
+The build script will automatically generate a cassette.json based on the files in the working directory.
 It is intended to be run locally on the command line, but if your server is [configured to run python scripts](https://docs.python.org/2/library/cgi.html) you can try running it from the browser or setup a crontab.
 Notes:
 - This script recursively searches through files and folders in the working directory and generates cassette.json as well as any necessary tracklist.jspf files.
 - The .jspf files are stored in _data and the music directories are left untouched.